 Sagem received a contract from the DSTA of Singapore in May 2013 to supply a new gunfire control system (GFCS) for eight LMVs.

 The new centralised GFCS at the vessel’s control centre is interfaced with main and secondary guns, radar, optoelectronics and navigation systems.
 The system’s open architecture allows integration with the combat management system and support future upgrades.

 Sensors and radars

-The Thales NS100 three-dimensional surveillance radar and Kelvin Hughes Sharpeye navigation radar aboard the vessel allows the detection of surface targets in the jam-packed environment.
+Thales NS100 three-dimensional surveillance radar and Kelvin Hughes Sharpeye navigation radar on-board the vessel allows the detection of surface targets in the jam-packed environment.

-The Independence-Class LMVs are powered by combined diesel and diesel (CODAD) propulsion system integrating two MTU 20V 4000 M93L diesel engines.
+Independence-class LMVs are powered by a combined diesel and diesel (CODAD) propulsion system integrating two MTU 20V 4000 M93L diesel engines.
 Each engine develops a maximum power output of 4,300kW (5,770shp).
 The propulsion ensures high-manoeuvrability in confined and congested littoral waters.

-The LMV has a speed in excess of 27k and range of 3,500nmi.
-The maximum endurance of the ship will be 14 days.
+LMV has a speed in excess of 27k and range of 3,500nmi.
+The maximum endurance of the ship is 14 days.